The Body Politic

 Teddy Roosevelt, a Republican, was a champion in many areas that are now considered the domain of the left (the environment, labor rights, regulations on big business).
 The Republicans, in fact, turned their back on him and he formed the Progressive Party to run again.

-So why is it today that we believe there is historical consistency with our party values and why do we define each other with contrary terms rather than look for common threads to build new alliances?
+Why is it today that we believe there is historical consistency within party values and why do we define each other with contrary terms rather than look for common threads to build new alliances?

-Because, it’s easier to believe that we each naturally follow the beacon of unalienable rights that extend back to the eternal spark of creation.
-It’s easier to follow than it is to lead….
+Because it’s easier to believe that we each naturally follow the beacon of unalienable rights that extend back to the spark of creation.
+It’s easier to follow than it is to lead.

 I believe that every human being carries within them a conflicted polarity; a duality where we struggle between light and dark; a fight in our souls between fear and faith.
 We choose to, or we are conditioned to, conform our guiding principles to follow one direction over the other so that we can give that conflict rest.